Signs and Symptoms of Concussion

 - Slurred speech

-In most cases, it is not necessary to keep a child awake following a concussion.
-However, your child's physician may recommend that you awaken your child periodically (e.g., once during the night) to make sure that he or she can be awakened normally.
-If your child does not awaken easily or develops additional symptoms, contact a qualified health care provider immediately.
+In most cases, it is not necessary to keep a person awake following a concussion.
+However, his/her physician may recommend that you awaken the person periodically (e.g., once during the night) to make sure that he or she can be awakened normally.
+If the person does not awaken easily or develops additional symptoms, contact a qualified health care provider immediately.

 Symptoms of concussion can be difficult to recognize in very young children who are not yet able to talk.
 Signs include irritability, listlessness, and changes in eating or sleeping patterns following head trauma.
 Because the central nervous system (i.e., brain and spinal cord) is still developing in very young children, they are at increased risk for complications following a head injury.